jeezusplays/PropertyPlanners/README.md

 |Seeker|luffy@onepiece.com|password123|

 ### Property Agent Verification
 Some <b>Property Agent CEA</b> you can use when creating an agent profile.
-Simply copy and paste the CEA in the "Profile" section if prompted.
+Simply copy and paste the CEA in the "Profile" section when prompted.

 |Agent CEA|Name|Registration Period|Company|
 |:-----:|:-----:|:-----:|:-----:|